utakamo/oasis/README.md

 > [!NOTE]
 > This software can be installed on all OpenWrt target devices.
 However, the dependent package lua-curl-v3 must be pre-installed or available for download and installation from the repository for the target device.

-## How to install luci-app-oasis (dependency: oasis, lua-curl-v3, luci-compat)
+## How to install luci-app-oasis
+Dependency: oasis, lua-curl-v3, luci-compat
 ```
 root@OpenWrt:~# opkg install oasis_1.0-r1_all.ipk
 root@OpenWrt:~# opkg install luci-app-oasis_1.0-r1_all.ipk